 Chipped, Cracked, or Worn Teeth

 The right treatment for chipped or cracked teeth depends on how severe the damage is.
 For minor chipped teeth, we might recommend dental bonding.
 More serious chips can be treated with porcelain veneers.
-If the tooth is structurally weakened, dental crowns can restore strength, though sometimes a root canal may be necessary.
+If the tooth is structurally weakened, dental crowns can restore strength.

 Dental crowns are recommended for worn teeth.
 We also want to figure out why your teeth are chipped, cracked, or worn, if it isn’t the result of an obvious trauma.
 Otherwise, the same thing could happen to your restorations that happened to your natural teeth.